 I watch my daughter practice yoga.
 My son cooks a gourmet dinner for us, and suggests we say a prayer before eating.
 It is a wonderful idea.
 Something we rarely do.
 A prayer expressing our appreciation, love, and thoughts for healing the world.

-Will my family get on each other’s nerves, invade personal space, argue, and grow incredibly frustrated?
+Will we get on each other’s nerves, invade personal space, argue, and grow incredibly frustrated?
 Absolutely.
 But years from now, when we look back on 2020, though we may recall the fear and grief, it will be the unexpected gift of time together that I will cherish.

 How we respond to the challenges determines if we experience happiness.
 As Ram Dass simply and eloquently said, Be Here Now, and accept what life brings to our doorstep.
 I am responding with appreciation and love, and invite you to consider that opportunity.
 May love flourish in your homes.